gedw99/conduit-mono/README.md

 ## Doc

-MAKE will use Hugo to pump out docs to github pages with binary download links to the github releases.
+MAKE will use Hugo to pump out docs to github pages with binary download links pointing to the github releases.

 ## DEPLOY